mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 When you're building a NAS server, you need to decide whether to use a smaller quantity .
 Smaller drives are usually cheaper in terms of $/TB, but they're more expensive to operate.
 It takes twice as much electricity to run two 4 TB drives than a single 8 TB drive.

+Since you can't mix drive sizes in a ZFS pool, you have to replace all disks in a drive pool if you want to expand storage.
+ZFS doesn't support adding a new drive to an existing pool, but that feature is [under active development](https://github.com/openzfs/zfs/pull/12225).
+Hopefully by the time I need to exand storage, the feature is complete and available in TrueNAS.

 I wanted to keep my server on the smaller side, so I opted for fewer, larger drives.

 ### raidz 1, 2, or 3?